hellyryan1995/Zesty-Recipes-MS3/README.md

 <a href="{{ url_for('index') }}" class="logo"><img src="/static/images/zesty-logo.svg"  height="55" alt="Zesty Logo"></a>
 ```

-* Problem 2 - One I added pagination to the recipe page, any time I searched for a recipe the page would crash.
+* Problem 2 - When I added pagination to the recipe page, any time I searched for a recipe the page would crash.

 ```
 def get_recipes(offset=0, per_page=9):